BharathKoneti/opius_outreach_agent/vc_outreach/linkedin_vc_outreach_prompt.md

    - Is their title accurate and current?
    - Are they actually at a VC firm (not just claiming to be)?
    - Check "Experience" section for role duration
-3. **Investment Focus Assessment**:
+3. **AI/SOFTWARE INVESTMENT FOCUS VALIDATION** (CRITICAL):
+   - **Portfolio Analysis**: Click on their company name to check portfolio companies
+   - **Look for AI/Software Companies**: Search for AI startups, developer tools, SaaS platforms, automation software
+   - **Recent Posts**: Check if they post about AI, software development, developer tools, or enterprise software
-   - Read their "About" section for investment thesis
+   - **Investment Thesis**: Read their "About" section for AI/software investment focus
-   - Check if they invest in tech/software companies
-   - Look for AI, developer tools, or relevant sector experience
+   - **Avoid Sector-Only VCs**: If they only post about climate, biotech, transportation, energy - DISQUALIFY
 4. **Firm Validation**:
    - Click on their company name to verify it's a real VC firm
    - Check firm size and investment stage (seed, series A, etc.)
-   - Look for portfolio companies in their posts/activity
+   - **Portfolio Review**: Look for AI/software companies in firm portfolio
 5. **Activity Level**:
    - Check recent posts (last 3 months)
-   - Look for investment announcements or industry commentary
+   - Look for AI/software investment announcements or industry commentary
-   - Verify they're actively posting about VC/startup topics
+   - Verify they're actively posting about VC/startup topics (not just sector-specific)
 6. **Geographic Relevance**:
    - Check their location (SF Bay Area, NYC, etc.)
    - Ensure they invest in US companies if we're US-based